edgedelta/docs/docs/configuration/inputs.md

 You can use this document to learn about the configuration parameters available in a configuration file, specifically for **Inputs**.

-An inputs tells the Edge Delta agent:
+An input tells the Edge Delta agent:

   * Data types to listen for
   * Data locations